IGNITE AND UNITE: Kenny Chesney gets up close and personal with fans at TQL Stadium on June 29. (Courtesy venue)

 “We do about 250 private events in the stadium annually; we’re using one of our four private club lounges and the general seating area,” he said.
 “An event like this brings a new audience into the stadium and the facility is configured well with a lot of premium opportunities.”

 Cicero joined FC Cincinnati as it transitioned from the USL to MLS with the building of TQL Stadium, after working for the Detroit Pistons, Cincinnati Bengals and the Western & Southern Tennis Tournament.
-Concerts were discussed during the design phase of TQL, with considerations for major productions and ample space for a large stages.
+Concerts were discussed during the design phase of TQL, with considerations for major productions and ample space for a large stage.
 For the Chesney show, the field was fully covered with a geotextile turf cover, Cicero said, protecting the natural playing surface.

 More concerts are certainly hoped for, but the concept will be about quality over quantity, Cicero says.

 “There’s a regular cadence and an expectation if you’re going to TQL stadium, that you know it’s going to be sold out,” Cicero said.
-“We want to make sure (a concert) is aligned with what that expectation.
+“We want to make sure (a concert) is aligned with that expectation.
 As we look at an artist, will this be someone that will fill the building?
 Is it going to bring some new guests in?
 We’re confident with Terrapin, they’ve got so many different options and connections out there that there won’t be a shortage of things to explore.”